algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 1. The program is first passed through the assembler to obtain a working machine code version
 2. The machine code is then emulated with a second program

-Execution of the program starts at the first line and ends when the end of the file is reached, the `exit` instruction is used, or when a runtime error occurs.
+Execution of the program starts at the first line and ends when the end of the assembly file is reached, the `halt` instruction is used, or when a runtime error occurs.

 Here is an example of an input file using our Assembly code: